Chisnet/smartload/README.md

 Smartload
 =========

-A handy jQuery plugin for smart progressive loading/animating of any content as it comes into view
+A handy jQuery plugin for smart progressive loading/unloading/animating of any content as it comes into (or leaves) view

 Why?